prasanthi198/Resume/Resume_step2.md

 - Built an ensemble ML model (Random Forest + XGBoost) using lexical and HTML features; achieved 98% accuracy and 0.99 F1-score on a 15k-URL dataset.

 **Intrusion Detection on Imbalanced Traffic** (Python, CNN, SVM)
 - Applied DSSTE oversampling, boosting minority-class recall from **47 % → 90 %** on UNSW-NB15 dataset.
-- Published reproducible Jupyter notebooks and **Pytest-based automation** for continuous model validation.

 ---